ctncerv7r1ls/color-my-tabs/README.md

 Pack all files (except README.md, update.rdf and build.sh) from this directory into a ZIP archive with .xpi extension.
 Alternatively, while on Linux, make build.sh an executable via terminal with `chmod +x build.sh` and execute it with `./build.sh`.

 ### Usage
 Open the .xpi file with Pale Moon or drag the .xpi file inside its window and confirm installation.
 Tabs should become colored.
-Preferences of the extension are accessible within Add-ons Manager page.
+All preferences of the extension are accessible within Add-ons Manager page.